 - 74.03 Mbps upload speed

-The fact that ProtonVPN is based in Switzerland offers them an immediate privacy advantage over the competition.
+ProtonVPN is based in Switzerland and offers them an immediate privacy advantage over the competition.
 The country has strict privacy regulations, is independent of the United States and the European Union, and is not a part of the ’14 eyes’ monitoring network.

-The company’s logging policy is stated quite explicitly on its website: “ProtonVPN is a no logs VPN service.
-We do not track or record your internet activity, and therefore, we are unable to disclose this information to third parties.”
+The company’s logging policy is explicitly stated on its website: “ProtonVPN is a no logs VPN service.
+We do not track or record your internet activity; therefore, we cannot disclose this information to third parties.”

-The logging of sessions is basically non-existent.
-The organization keeps track of the latest successful login attempt’s timestamp.
+The logging of sessions is non-existent.
+However, the organization keeps track of the latest successful login attempt’s timestamp.

 Encryption and tunneling techniques

-ProtonVPN employs AES-256 encryption, which is widely regarded as the gold standard in cryptography.
+ProtonVPN employs AES-256 encryption, widely regarded as the gold standard in cryptography.
 AES-256 is almost impenetrable and is used by cybersecurity specialists, banks, and even foreign military.

 When it comes to tunneling protocols, ProtonVPN provides the following: